thunderbird/webext-docs/mailTabs.rst

    - :permission:`messagesRead`

-.. _mailTabs.getSelectedFolders:
+.. _mail^tabs.get^selected^folders:

 getSelectedFolders([tabId])
 ---------------------------

 .. api-section-annotation-hack:: -- [Added in TB 128]

 Lists the selected folders in the folder pane.
 Does not include folders which are context-clicked, but not selected.
-The context-clicked folders are always returned by the :ref:`menus.onClicked` event of the menus API.
+The context-clicked folders are always returned by the :ref:`menus.on^clicked` event of the menus API.

 .. api-header::
    :label: Parameters